Aristolochia maxima (Dutchman's Pipe)

 Large vine with simple oblong leaf.
 Older plants have a tendency to flower in mass at the base of the plant.
 Such "terrestrial" flowers never set fruit.
 Countrywide distribution, but appears to prefer limestone-based soils.
 Larval foodplant for butterflies.

 This is a plant which does everything to live up to the name given to it by the botanists.
-A large and vigorous climber, it has large, six inch, rounded leaves and large clusters of ridiculously large, green with white or brownish-red markings (but color can be very variable) flowers of the fantastic, Dutchman's pipe shape, each up to 12 ins. in length - and that's a lot of bloom!
+A large vigorous climber with 6-inch rounded leaves and bold clusters of highly distinctive Dutchman's pipe-shaped flowers in highly variable green, white, or brownish-red patterned tones, each inflorescence reaching up to 12 inches in length - and that's a lot of bloom!
 And that's not all!
 These are followed by matchingly large seed capsules.
 A flower arranger's dream, they are about five inches long, big enough almost to be wired for a miniature 40 watt bulb, and, combining suggestions solicited around the office, like a Chinese lantern made of a dried (admittedly only six-legged) octopus skin.
 A challenge for you and your greenhouse.

 Similar plants: Aristolochia maxima (Dutchman's Pipe)